Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 Classify a Problem
 ==================

-Flotomate provides many avenues to classify a Problem.
+Motadata provides many avenues to classify a Problem.
 Go to the :ref:`Details View <problem-details-view>` of a Problem, and you get the following ways: